Parliament of Singapore: Speaker of Parliament

 The Speaker has overall charge of the administration of Parliament and its secretariat.
-His or her official role is to preside over parliamentary sittings, moderating debates and making decisions based on the Standing Orders of Parliament for the proper conduct of parliamentary business.
+Their official role is to preside over parliamentary sittings, moderating debates and making decisions based on the Standing Orders of Parliament for the proper conduct of parliamentary business.
 The Speaker does not participate in debates, but can abstain or vote for or against a motion if entitled to do so by virtue of being an MP.
 The Speaker also acts as the representative of Parliament in its external relations, welcoming visiting dignitaries and representing Parliament at national events and overseas visits.

 The Speaker must be elected when Parliament first meets after any general election, before it proceeds to deal with any other business.
 Similarly, whenever the office of Speaker is vacant for some reason other than a dissolution of Parliament, no business must be transacted other than the election of a person to fill that office.
 The Speaker may be elected from among the MPs who are not Ministers or Parliamentary Secretaries, but even a person who is not an MP can be chosen.
 Nonetheless, a candidate who is not an MP must possess the qualifications to stand for election as an MP.
-The Speaker's salary may not be reduced while he is in office.
+The Speaker's salary may not be reduced while they are in office.